PaloAltoNetworks/cc-workload-sizing/README.md

-# Prisma Cloud Sizing Scripts
+# Cortex Cloud Workload Sizing Scripts

-This repository contains cloud provider-specific sizing scripts for Prisma Cloud.
+This repository contains cloud provider-specific sizing scripts for Cortex Cloud.
 These scripts help determine the scale and scope of cloud resources that need to be secured, enabling accurate licensing and resource planning.
+Calculations used to determine workload counts are incorporated into the scripts.

 ## Supported Cloud Providers